Avoid malware infections caused by "Advance Payment Received" emails

 What is the "Advance Payment Received" scam email?

-"Advance Payment Received" is the name of an email spam campaign.
+"Advance Payment Received" is a spam email campaign.
 This term refers to a mass-scale operation, during which thousands of deceptive emails are sent.
-The letters sent through this spam campaign are presented as notifications, concerning a purchased order.
-It must be emphasized that "Advance Payment Received" emails are fake and none of the information provided by them is true.
-The goal of these letters is to proliferate the Zloader malware.
+The messages sent through this spam campaign are presented as notifications concerning a purchase order.

 Threat Type | Trojan, password-stealing virus, banking malware, spyware. |